golioth/developer-training/website/docs/basic-io-exercises/button-input.md

 Here is the button-related code the from `main.c` file of the button example.
 Let's walk through what is happening:

-1. A macro is used to look at the devicetree and get the node information from the `sw0` alias
+1. A macro is used to look at the Devicetree and get the node information from the `sw0` alias
 2. Create a struct instance called `button` that contains the relevant pin information for sw0
 3. Create a struct instance to pass information to the interrupt callback
 4. The pin is configured.
-This function automatically pulls in any flags specified in the devicetree
+This function automatically pulls in any flags specified in the Devicetree
 5. The pin interrupt is configured
 6. The callback is initialized
 7. The callback is added

-Notice that the macros and functions used all contain `dt` to indicate these operate on a devicetree node.
-There are equivalent functions/macros that operate directly, but we recommend always using the devicetree.
+Notice that the macros and functions used all contain `dt` to indicate these operate on a Devicetree node.
+There are equivalent functions/macros that operate directly, but we recommend always using the Devicetree.

 For more information on the Zephyr GPIO system, consult [the GPIO driver API reference](https://docs.zephyrproject.org/apidoc/latest/group__gpio__interface.html).